ok-ryoko/blue-screen/README.md

 ## Backward compatibility of highlight groups ##

-Because the Neovim ecosystem is unstable and changing rapidly, [Ryoko] prefers to minimize cognitive load than to maintain backward compatibility.
-Thus, deprecated highlight groups will be kept for at least two months, one minor version of Neovim or one major version of stable semantically versioned plugins, whichever comes first.
+Because the Neovim ecosystem is unstable and changing rapidly, Ryoko prefers to minimize cognitive load than to maintain backward compatibility.
+She will keep deprecated highlight groups for at least:

+- Neovim: one minor version
+- stable semantically versioned plugins: one major version
+- nonversioned or unstable plugins: two months

 ## License ##